 Discovered: There is not a jellyfish epidemic, Facebook is bad for people with low self-esteem, the case for massages, so many useless tweets.

 - The case for massages.
-Science double checked and massages both feel good and have real health benefits.
+Science double-checked and massages both feel good and have real health benefits.
 Phew.
-Massaging muscles after exercise reduces signs of inflammation and increases the cell's "energy factories," found research published in the journal Science Translational Medicine.
+Massaging muscles after exercise reduces signs of inflammation and increases the cell’s "energy factories," found research published in journal Science Translational Medicine.
 [The Wall Street Journal]

 - So many useless tweets.
 We'll admit we're into Twitter, but we can't dispute this latest research that finds only a little a third over all tweets are worth reading.
 Using this site Who Gives a Tweet, researchers at Carnegie Mellon had readers evaluate tweets and readers indicated 36 percent of the tweets were useless.
 Spending hours on the site all day, we can attest to a high uselessness rate.
 It's not that we get tweets about mundane daily activities, just a lot of the same stuff, especially during big events.
 (Ahem, Facebook IPO.)
 [Carnegie Mellon]

 This article is from the archive of our partner The Wire.